- Online Physics Brawl is a three-hour-long team competition happening

 20 minutes before the end.
 At that point, the scores are hidden and not

-shown to the participants again until the competition is finished.
+shown to the participants again until the competition finishes.

 Full version of rules

-Official announcements to the players from the organisers will be posted
+Official announcements by the organizers will be posted

-to the noticeboard.
+to the noticeboard during the comperition.
 Players have to follow this noticeboard.

 - Teams consist of 1–5 players.

-Every team is a member of one of the following two categories:
+Every team is a member of one of the following four categories based on team coefficient.